 Hope you find something pretty for your brand today!

-We thought so.
-Put your email right here and download this month's free set and get an exclusive freebie set of photos every month!
-We got you.
+Thought so.
+Put your email right here and get an exclusive set of 15 photos straight to your inbox!
+(I occasionally send more because why not?)
+I got you.

-You'll be added to our VIP pen pal list (which is sent very sporadically) where you'll get freebies, news and first dibs on any promos.
+You'll be added to my VIP pen pal list (which is sent very sporadically) where you'll get freebies, news and first dibs on any promos.